lukas-bigclown/bc-doc/docs/tutorials/core-module.md

 6. Press the RESET button to start the program.

 > Core Module must be in bootloader DFU mode prior executing last command.
-For more information, please refer to this TODO: <<Programming using USB DFU bootloader,section>>.
+> For more information, please refer to [Programming using USB DFU bootloader](#programming-using-usb-dfu-bootloader).

 #### On Ubuntu desktop